fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 ###### Pass by value
 With pass by value, a copy of an object is created, and it is that copy that gets passed around.
 Since it is merely a copy, it is impossible to change the original object; any attempt to change the object just changes the copy and leaves the original object unchanged.

-When you "*pass (an object) by value (to a variable/as an argument to a method)*", the method only has __a copy of the original object__.
+When you "*pass (an object) by value (as an argument to a method)*", the method only has __a copy of the original object__.
 Operations performed on the object within the method have __no effect on the original object__ outside of the method.
 ```
 def change_name(name)
   name = 'bob'